mrwinch/Amule_Xigmanas/README.md

 pkg install php74
 ```
 after this code, you can execute the code showed above and install correctly aMule.
+With this script, you can set password for webGUI and change directories for temporary and complete files

 ## Notes
 Before installing aMule with this script, **you must read the following informations**